 It’s Finally HomeOur beloved little Teapot building was moved into Teapot Dome Memorial Park in 2012.
 It was completely restored and now serves as the Visitor’s Center/Tourist Destination with historical information and products available at the site.
 That site is also home to the Fallen Firefighter Memorial and the Zillah Veterans Memorial.

-Friends of the Teapot AssociationFriends of the Teapot Association is committed to historic preservation and community service through education and resource acquiring methods.
+Friends of the Teapot AssociationFriends of the Teapot Association are committed to historic preservation and community service through education and resource-acquiring methods.

-Friends of the Teapot Association believes that treasuring and respect for the past leads to a brighter future.
+Friends of the Teapot Association believe that treasuring and respect for the past leads to a brighter future.
 The rehabilitation of the Teapot Dome Gas Station was just the start of our mission.
 Are you interested in volunteering at the Teapot?
-For more information contact Sharon Bounds, City Administrator.
+For more information contact Michael Grayum, City Administrator.

 Click here to get driving directions